microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

     * Measurement: How many apps using this new syntax were created by new/first-time developers

 # Open Questions
+- Is this a read-only property, or does it work for any type of property, including read-only?
 - What are the important tooling details that should be included for implementation?
 Some previous concerns to think about..
     - Parser/designer understanding coldefs and rowdefs
     - Should be easier since we are implementing without a type converter (using content property assignment instead).
 Will we face any challenges in the CreateFromString side? i.e. would we be creating unvalidateable attributes?